Questions to ask before your hospital admission

 What does my private health insurance cover?

 Call us on 132 331 to find out if this procedure is included in your cover, and ask your specialist if they charge any additional out-of-pocket costs.
-Refer to your member guide or the Going to Hospital Guide to see what your policy covers.

 How can my private health insurer help me post-procedure?